modxorg/DocsApp/README.md

 Cloning into 'upstream'...
 ```

 If you see an error "Doc sources definition is missing or invalid JSON", make sure that your JSON is valid.
 Especially commas at the end of the last entries can be troublesome.
+You can validate the JSON structure with [ajv-cli](https://www.npmjs.com/package/ajv-cli) by running: `ajv -s sources.schema.json -d sources.json -d sources.dist.json`

 The "upstream" version has been cloned, and you can keep that up-to-date easily now with `php docs.php sources:update`, but you still need to set up the local version of 2.x.
 You can add the files directly in a `/docs/2.x/` directory, or you can symlink them in from elsewhere.

 For this, you need to clone the modxorg/Docs repository, or better yet a fork of your own that you have commit access to.
-Where the directory is doesn't matter for the application, but let's say we want it in a `/markdown/` directory.
+Where the directory is doesn't matter for the application - you could clone directly into /docs/, or you can clone it into a separate directory and set up a symlink.

 Clone it like this: